Hongweihuo-Lab/CGraphIndex/README.md

 ## Related Directories

+### Code for CGraphIndex
+The CGraphIndex's codes are stored in the directory /home/hzt/code.

+### LDBC date sets

 ## Paper
 [1] Hongwei Huo, Zongtao He, and Jeffrey S. Vitter,  Indexing Labeled Property Multidigraphs in Entropy Space, with Applications,  June 13, 2023.